vtrHH/lab-express-basic-auth/readme.md

 Create the following routes and corresponding views:

 - GET `/profile` - Should display basic information about the user, such as the email and user id.
+Should not be accessible to non-logged-in users.

 ## Bonus - Iteration 6 - Editing Profile

 Add a name property to the user schema that accepts a string and no has additional validators.

-Create the following routes and request handlers/ corresponding views:
+Create the following routes and request handlers/corresponding views:

 - GET `/profile/edit` - Should display a form that allows the user to edit his email and his name.
 - POST `/profile/edit` - Gets the `email` and `name` properties from the request body and updates the user document.

+Both routes should disallow non-logged-in users.
 Also, update the `/profile` view to display the user's name.

 ## Extra Resources